sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 But a complex and uncertain world rewards an empirical cycle of trying, observing, and correcting.[^3]

 New methods of developing software are made available, mainly [Cloud and DevOps](https://youtu.be/2BM0xYfcexY?t=940), that warrants us adjusting our investment management methods.
-With Cloud and DevOps, the time consuming efforts of procuring servers, coding, testing, and releasing to production mentioned above are dramatically reduced.
+With Cloud and DevOps, the time-consuming efforts of procuring servers, coding, testing, and releasing to production mentioned above are dramatically reduced.
 An opportunity exists to leverage this speed, try things out before we commit to them, and more accurately inform planning decisions.

 The conventional sequential thinking of planning, then executing, changes to one that is cyclical.